Defining PDF Accessibility

-- Acrobat Reader allows user to view and interact with a PDF (including the accessibility features of a PDF), but it cannot be used to create new PDFs or edit existing ones.
+- Acrobat Reader allows user to view and interact with a PDF, but it cannot be used to create new PDFs or edit existing ones.

 - Acrobat Standard adds the ability to create a PDF, along with other features like converting a scanned PDF to a searchable file.
-However, you cannot view or edit accessibility information.
+However, it cannot be reviewed or edited.

 - Acrobat Pro is the only version of Acrobat that can be used to view and edit the accessibility information of a PDF.